How to read and use the average directional index indicator

 Market conditions play a crucial role when defining your trading strategy and the types of technical analysis indicators and tools you apply.
 Consequently, you can use the average directional index to determine and confirm trending or range-bound market conditions.
 If you are a trend trader, the ADX indicator will be helpful for eliminating assets exhibiting range-bound conditions.

-- When +DI crosses above the -DI, it signals that the price will move upward and the trader should consider a buy position.
+- When +DI crosses above -DI, it signals that the price will move upward and the trader should consider a buy position

-- If negative DI crosses above the positive DI, you can expect that the price will move downwards and a sell order should be placed.
+- If -DI crosses above +DI, you can expect that the price will move downwards and a sell order should be placed.

-During an ADX trading, you can also watch for potential signals of a possible breakout from a ranging market.
-Wait for the ADX indicator to start moving above 25, but this doesn't mean that you should immediately open a trade position.
-Try to see if the trend strength will continue to rise.
+During ADX trading, you can also watch for potential signals of a possible breakout from a ranging market.
+Wait for the ADX indicator to start moving above 25, but this doesn’t mean that you should immediately open a trade position: try and see if the trend strength will continue to rise.

 The average directional index indicator can also be combined with momentum indicators to identify whether the trend will be bullish or bearish, such as the Positive Directional Index (+DI) and the Negative Directional Index (-DI).

 You can see how the ADX indicator looks when plotted on your chart by itself, or when it is set up with the positive and the negative directional indicators to identify crossovers.
 Another example offers an insight into the possible application of the average directional index, in terms of how you can distinguish between a range-bound or trending condition.